 On Tuesday night, March 12, 2019, I visited Rivers Casino Pittsburgh in the great state of Pennsylvania.
 My purpose in visiting wasn’t to have a wonderful evening playing slots, although it turns out I did.
-I was there to evaluate the casino for you.
+I was there to evaluate this casino for you.

 Keep Reading … or Listen Instead!

 Find my podcast wherever you listen to audio!

 Whenever you walk into a casino for the first time, find the players club counter and get a players’ club card.
 If you’re already a member because another casino uses the same rewards program, then you won’t have to.
 Unless, of course, you don’t have your card.